-Police is entering the final stages of the 10 year period during which its follow-through on the Police-specific COI recommendations is subject to external monitoring and public reporting.
-As such, there are likely to be only two further quarterly progress reports of this type written.
+Police is entering the final stages of the 10-year period during which its follow-through on the Police-specific COI recommendations is subject to external monitoring and public reporting.
+As such, there is likely to be only one further quarterly progress report of this type written.

-Over the next three months, Police will continue to improve its communication with victims of sexual assaults and implement an updated training package for those who may be the first point of contact for sexual assault victims.
-In addition, Police will continue to embed its ethics training around values, and highlight the importance of recognising and properly managing conflicts of interest.
-Police will also continue to work to embed changes to its performance management system, and to strengthen training for Early Intervention leads.
-Results of this work are expected to form the basis of the next, and penultimate, quarterly progress report.
+Over the next three months, Police will continue to work on improving its communication with victims of sexual assaults and implementing an updated training package for those who may be the first point of contact for sexual assault victims.
+Police will also roll out a refresher ethics training package to all staff, covering the Code of conduct and Speak up programme, which is designed to assist staff to speak up about misconduct without fear of repercussions.
+Results of this work are expected to form the basis of the next, and final, quarterly progress report.